 Maurice sighs.
 “I see no one ever taught you about personal space, Mr. Stern.”

 “I know enough about how the ‘Net works to know that if you have anything important, stuff you don’t want other people to see, you keep it in your head.”
 Although I heard once that Echelon was able to hack people’s brains almost immediately after we started installing apps in our heads.
 Maybe they’ve done it to me.
 I could’ve saved them the trouble.
 There’s not much up there but spaceball, sports injuries, and swearwords in other languages.
 Okay.
 There’s a bit of porn up there, too.
-But just a bit!
+But just a bit.

 I point at the paper.
 “Carrying that around says you want other people to see it.
 Me, probably.
 But there’s a shitload of words on it.
 Why don’t you just paraphrase it for me?”